Chiral differential operators: formal loop group actions and associated modules

-{\it Remark.} For convenience (and lack of imagination), we will refer to $\CDO_{\Theta,H}(P)$ as a {\bf principal frame $(\hat{\mf{g}}_\lambda,G)$-algebra} or, if we do not wish to specify $\lambda$, a {\bf principal frame $(\hat{\mf{g}},G)$-algebra}.
-Even though this vertex algebra arises here as a particular algebra of CDOs, it should really be regarded as a more fundamental object for both conceptual and aesthetic reasons.
-In \S\ref{CDOP.CDOM} we will see that any algebra of CDOs can be recovered in a natural way from a principal frame $(\hat{\mf{g}}_\lambda,G)$-algebra with $\lambda=-\Killing$; and this is only a special case of a more general construction associated to principal $(\hat{\mf{g}}_\lambda,G)$-algebras with different $\lambda$ (to be introduced in \S\ref{sec.ass}).
-Also noteworthy is that, compared to an arbitrary algebra of CDOs, a principal frame $(\hat{\mf{g}},G)$-algebra requires a smaller set of generating fields and possesses arguably more appealing OPEs and Virasoro field. \footnote{ For generating fields, $\CDO_{\Theta,H}(P)$ requires only a finite number of canonical vector fields (that constitute a framing of $TP$), as opposed to all vector fields.
-For OPEs, compare the vertex algebroids in Lemma \ref{lemma.CDOP.VAoidnew} and Theorem \ref{thm.globalCDO}a.
-For Virasoro fields, compare the conformal vectors in Lemma \ref{lemma.CDOP.conformal} and Theorem \ref{thm.globalCDO}b. } For these reasons, it seems desirable to find a more direct construction of principal frame $(\hat{\mf{g}},G)$-algebras, perhaps in a future paper.
+{\it Remark.} For convenience (and lack of imagination), we will refer to $\CDO_{\Theta,H}(P)$ as a {\bf principal frame $(\hat{\mf{g}}_\lambda,G)$-algebra}.
+While this type of vertex algebras are particular examples of algebras of CDOs, in \S\ref{CDOP.CDOM} we will see that all algebras of CDOs can be recovered in a natural way from principal frame $(\hat{\mf{g}}_\lambda,G)$-algebras with $\lambda=-\Killing$.
+Moreover, that is only a special case of a construction associated to general principal $(\hat{\mf{g}}_\lambda,G)$-algebras (to be introduced in \S\ref{sec.ass}). \footnote{ The author also thinks that, compared to an arbitrary algebra of CDOs, a principal frame $(\hat{\mf{g}},G)$-algebra has a more appealing description in terms of generating fields and OPEs (compare Theorem \ref{thm.globalCDO} with the above theorem). }